apache/couchdb-documentation/src/replication/conflicts.rst

     The repo still contains AAAAAAAA because commits BBBBBBBB and CCCCCCCC point to it.

-Then git will attempt to merge the changes in.
-Knowing that the parent commit to ``CCCCCCCC`` is ``AAAAAAAA``, so it takes a diff between ``AAAAAAAA`` and ``CCCCCCCC`` and tries to apply it to ``BBBBBBBB``.
+Then Git will attempt to merge the changes in.
+Knowing that the parent commit to ``CCCCCCCC`` is ``AAAAAAAA``, it takes a diff between ``AAAAAAAA`` and ``CCCCCCCC`` and tries to apply it to ``BBBBBBBB``.

 If this is successful, then you'll get a new version with a merge commit::